10 Surprising Facts About Out-of-State Fundraising Registration

 - Some states are stricter than most.
 Among those are Florida, Pennsylvania, New Jersey, and New York.
 Register in those states if there is any possibility that you will be fundraising there.
 Because of the volume of donations coming out of Texas, California, and Illinois, most charities should register in those states as well.

 - There is limited conformity.
-The URS (Unified Registration Statement) does make multi-state registration easier, but only 32 states accept it, and 13 of those require some supplementary information.
+The Unified Registration Statement (URS) does make multi-state registration easier, but only 32 states accept it, and 13 of those require some supplementary information.
 Eight states do not accept the URS.

-- Make sure you are registered to fundraise in the state where you operate plus in any other states where you solicit donations or from which you receive donations "on an ongoing basis."
+- Ongoing contributions are included.
+Make sure you are registered to fundraise in the state where you operate plus in any other states where you solicit donations or from which you receive donations "on an ongoing basis."
 Do you have monthly donors out-of-state?
 Better register there.

 - The IRS is watching.
 Charities have to disclose all the states in which they are registered to fundraise on Form 990, the annual tax document nonprofits submit to the IRS.
 The 990 is publicly available, so there is no hiding.